- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 Performance index for each high school in each state (all students)

 An index that measures the mastery of state tests, with full credit awarded to proficient scores, additional credit awarded to more advanced scores and partial credit awarded to scores approaching proficient.
 This performance index was computed for each high school based on student performance on 2011-2012 state reading and mathematics assessments.

 Economically disadvantaged students as a percent of total enrollment

 A measure of student poverty, which is typically the percent of each high school's total enrollment receiving free or reduced-price lunch.
 This used federal data from the U.S. Department of Education's website.

 Risk-adjusted performance index

-Each high school's residual measured the degree to which a high school differed from its statistically expected performance on reading and mathematics assessments, given the proportion of economically disadvantaged students, was used to establish a performance zone.
+Each high school's residual that measured the degree to which a high school differed from its statistically expected performance on reading and mathematics assessments, given the proportion of economically disadvantaged students, was used to establish a performance zone.

 High schools with risk-adjusted performance index values at or above the upper threshold of the performance zone of one-half of a standard deviation were considered performing beyond expectations and passed Step 1, according to U.S. News, and advanced to Step 2.

 • Step 2: Identify high schools that performed better than the state average for their least advantaged students